LoopNav: Benchmarking Spatial Consistency in World Models

-Minecraft is an open-world environment characterized by diverse terrains and rich interaction dynamics.
 We established a local Mineworld server running \textbf{Java Edition} version \textbf{1.16.5}, utilizing the seed value of \textbf{42}.
 The server was configured in survival mode with the difficulty set to peaceful, and mob spawning was disabled to eliminate the presence of animals.
 This configuration was implemented to prevent interference from mobs during trajectory-related experiments.

 We utilized the Chunkbase website \footnote{http://www.chunkbase.com/} to locate various villages and biomes.
 A total of 120 villages were collected—comprising 6 types, with 20 samples each—along with locations of 18 distinct biomes and 8 structures.
 The agent was teleported to each initial position using Minecraft's teleport command before commencing navigation.